 Founded by Shydeia Caldwell in May 2015, we began as a meetup for women of color residing in New York City.
 Since then, the BGM community has expanded into a contemporary black sisterhood across the globe.
 We aim to conjure space for women from various backgrounds across the diaspora to share collective experiences.
-Consequently, we exist an arts space, a hub for dialogue and critical consciousness, a multimedia realm, and a center for solidarity and social practice.
+Consequently, we exist as an arts space, a hub for dialogue and critical consciousness, a multimedia realm, and a center for solidarity and social practice.

 "Black Girl Magik names the process through which the magic is made.
 It speaks to the spaces where black women have and continue to congregate."